gbaty/VirtualPlants-website/latest/dev/archi/api_plugin.rst

 =======

 This document explains how to concretely extend OpenAleaLab.
-For theorirical aspects and future plans, see :ref:`label-pep_plugins`.
+For theoretical aspects and future plans, see :ref:`label-pep_plugins`.

 OpenAleaLab plugins
 ===================

+Idea behind plugins is to extend application without modifying code of this application.
+Another important aspect is that a plugin can be load automatically by application or **only on demand**.
+For the second case, it is very important to keep a plugin light.

+Plugin mechanism can be explained by this scheme:

-Plugin category -> Plugin Factories -> Plugin
+Plugin category -> Plugin identifier -> Plugin (factory) -> Class

 **Plugin category**:
+A plugin category gather all extension providing **same feature** (for example, an applet in GUI).
-A plugin category is defined using entry_point group.
+This category is defined using **entry_point group**.
 It defines implicitly that all plugins in this category adhere to a common interface.
-One plugin category contains at least one plugin factories.
+See "Available entry points" to know matching between groups and interfaces.

+**Plugin identifier**:
+A name and a path to identify and allow to load real plugin.

-**Plugin factory**:
+**Plugin (factory)**:
 A simple class that describe component features.
-But, it is very important, that class must not imports module or implements features.
+But, it is very important, that class must not import module or implement features.
-To get class implementing features, a special method called instantiate can be used.
+To get class implementing features, a special method called load can be used.

-**Plugin**
+**Class**
 Class that actually implements features.

 GUI special feature